morteng/SF4/CONVENTIONS.md

 - **No Direct `_attribute` Access**: Keep logic consistent (and your code less feral).

-- **Docstrings**: Because future you will forget what that property was for, sir.
+- **Docstrings**: Because future you will forget what that property was for.

 ## 5. Circular Imports
 - **Refactor Shared Logic**: Dump it into `common/utils.py` or something equally central.